 RECEIVING THE FORKLIFT BATTERY :

 The number of forklift batteries required for service depends primarily upon the number of 8-hour shifts in effect.
 Normally, for operation on a single shift basis, the minimum number of forklift batteries required will be the same as the number of items of operating equipment and the forklift batteries need not be removed from the truck for charging.
+With a need for multiple batteries per piece of equipment, even just one malfunctioning battery can lead to serious setbacks.
+Our forklift battery maintenance guide can help you keep your equipment running as smoothly as possible so that your business can thrive.

 For operation on a 2 or 3 shift basis, the minimum number of forklift batteries required will be twice the number of items of operating equipment and it will, therefore, be necessary to exchange discharged forklift batteries for charged forklift batteries at the end of each work shift.
 Whenever possible, it is recommended that more than the minimum number of forklift batteries be available for multiple shift operation.
 This will provide at least 8 hours of rest, after charging, as a cooling period.

 In an emergency any one forklift battery can be used for two 8 hour shifts during a 24 hour period, but if this is repeated regularly it probably will cause high electrolyte temperatures and could seriously affect service life.
 Therefore, where 3 shift operation is normal, 3 forklift batteries will be required per item of equipment.
+Following this guide will help you reduce the amount of forklift battery maintenance needed.

 Unpacking Upon Receipt